 The University of Florida’s campus in the Gainesville area is not immune to winter weather and cold temperatures.
-The average date of the first freeze is December 4th and the average date of the last freeze for the season is February 24th.
+The average date of the first freeze of the season is December 4th and the average date of the last freeze is February 24th.
 In total, the Gainesville area averages 16 days per year with low temperatures at freezing (32 degrees Fahrenheit) or below.
-Although rare, the area has experienced freezing rain, sleet and even snow.
+Although rare, the area has experienced freezing rain, sleet, and even snow.

 What to Know

 Freeze WATCH = sub-freezing temperatures are possible for a minimum of two hours.

 Freeze WARNING = sub-freezing temperatures are expected for a minimum of two hours.